mracko/MSFS-Landing-Inspector/README.md

 -	Flask library

 ## Installation
-1. Install the latest Python 3 64 bitRelease for Windows.
+1. Install the latest Python 3 64-bit Release for Windows.
 Download the installer from the official [Python website](https://www.python.org/downloads/windows/).
-Here is a direct link to the [Python 3.8.6 64 bit installer](https://www.python.org/ftp/python/3.8.6/python-3.8.6-amd64.exe).
+Here is a direct link to the [Python 3.8.6 64-bit installer](https://www.python.org/ftp/python/3.8.6/python-3.8.6-amd64.exe).
 Tick the *Add Python 3.8 to PATH* checkbox when installing Python.
 2. Run Command Prompt.
 Do this by pressing <kbd>Win</kbd> + <kbd>R</kbd>.
 Type *cmd.exe* and click OK.
 3. In the Command Prompt window type *pip install flask* and press <kbd>Enter</kbd>.
 When asked to download any other Python dependencies, type *y* and press <kbd>Enter</kbd>.
 This will install the Flask Python library.
 4. When finished installing Flask type *pip install SimConnect* and press <kbd>Enter</kbd>.
 When asked to download any other Python dependencies, type *y* and press <kbd>Enter</kbd>.